hannahtinkler/blank-box/readme.md

 Authorized JavaScript origins: http://blank-box.app Authorized redirect URIs: http://blank-box.app/login/callback

-YOu will need to enable the Google Contacts API and Google+ API from your API console (under Library).
+For OAuth to work, you will also need to enable the Google Contacts API and Google+ API from your API console (under Library).